Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 • Not a replacement for exercise

-• Not a substitute for treatment or medical care
+• Not a substitute for medical treatment or professional care

 • Not a guaranteed shortcut for fat loss